square/square-python-sdk/doc/api/o-auth.md

 # Obtain Token

-Returns an OAuth access token.
+Returns an OAuth access token and a refresh token unless the `short_lived` parameter is set to `true`, in which case the endpoint returns only an access token.

-The endpoint supports distinct methods of obtaining OAuth access tokens.
+The `grant_type` parameter specifies the type of OAuth request.
+If `grant_type` is `authorization_code`, you must include the authorization code you received when a seller granted you authorization.
+If `grant_type` is `refresh_token`, you must provide a valid refresh token.
+If you are using an old version of the Square APIs (prior to March 13, 2019), `grant_type` can be `migration_token` and you must provide a valid migration token.

-Applications specify a method by adding the `grant_type` parameter in the request and also provide relevant information.
+You can use the `scopes` parameter to limit the set of permissions granted to the access token and refresh token.
+You can use the `short_lived` parameter to create an access token that expires in 24 hours.

-__Note:__ Regardless of the method application specified, the endpoint always returns two items; an OAuth access token and a refresh token in the response.
+__Note:__ OAuth tokens should be encrypted and stored on a secure server.

-__OAuth tokens should only live on secure servers.
-Application clients should never interact directly with OAuth tokens__.
+Application clients should never interact directly with OAuth tokens.

 :information_source: **Note** This endpoint does not require authentication.